The Paleo List Answers: Is Corn Paleo?

-We’ve been excited to read your submissions to The Paleo List and the Is It Paleo mobile app.
+We’ve been excited to read your submissions to The Paleo List, and this is one of the questions that we get the most.
 We really value this feedback so we can add content you want to see.
-We’ve even had people contributing via the Write for Us page.
-It’s great to have people in the community add items they want to see on The Paleo List.
+We’ve even had people contributing towrads the site, and it’s great to have people in the community add items they want to see on The Paleo List.
 Today, we have a guest post from Alisa at paleoinpdx.
 Enjoy!

 Another issue with corn is that it’s derivatives are everywhere.
 It’s not always clear on product and food labels whether an ingredient comes from corn.
 Luckily paleo emphasizes pure, whole foods that often don’t come with a ingredient label (fresh produce and meats).
 Minimally processed foods can be fine, like coconut milk and tomato paste, but always be sure to check the labels to look for clear and simple ingredients.
 Take a look at this list of corn allergens and be wary when you see these on a label.
 Please know that not all the items on this list contain corn or are corn-derived, but the possibility exists.
 Sometimes it is due to cross-contamination.